vrtulka23/scinumtools/README.md

 ## Documentation

-For more information see the scinumtools [documentation](https://vrtulka23.github.io/scinumtools/).
+For more information, see the scinumtools [documentation](https://vrtulka23.github.io/scinumtools/).